An HR Glossary for HR Terms

 What Are the Contribution Limits for a 457(b) Plan?

-Employees aged 50 and over may make annual catch-up contributions ($6,500 in 2020 and 2021).
-This allows participants to contribute additional money three years before they retire.
+Some plans allow employees aged 50 and over to make annual catch-up contributions up to a certain amount (e.g. $7,500 in 2023).
+This allows participants to accrue more money before they retire.

 Do Employers Match 457(b) Plans?

-For example, if they match 40 percent and their employee contributes $1,000 a month, the employer contributes $400 a month to their account.
+Some employers match the amount their employees contribute to their 457(b) plans, but this feature is optional.
+For example, if they match 40% and an employee contributes $1,000 a month, the employer contributes $400 a month to their account.

 What Is the Difference between a 401(k) and a 457(b) Plan?